September 1, 2022

 For new or expecting parents who plan to breastfeed, it’s never too early to start preparing for your return to work.
-We interviewed TLN IBCLC Leah Tribus about how to get ready, what to expect when pumping at work, your breastfeeding rights in the workplace, and the universal benefits of lactation care.
+We interviewed TLN IBCLC Leah Tribus about how to get ready, what to expect when pumping at work, your breastfeeding rights in the workplace (even when working from home!), and the universal benefits of lactation care.

 When should you start preparing to return to work after giving birth?
 Before you even leave!
 Tribus says the best way to approach your employer about breastfeeding is by starting the discussion early (in the prenatal period).
 You want to “…avoid high tension, high-stakes conversations taking place in the days just before the parents return to work.
 [Instead,] requesting a meeting time to discuss expectations on both sides will allow time and space for the logistical aspects to be flushed out and an agreement to be made.”
 Not only will this give the appropriate time for arrangements to be made but “it also cultivates mutual respect between the lactating parent and their employer.”